 Another factor to consider is that bitcoin’s total market capitalization – in other words, its total market value – is far less than that of the S&P 500.

-At the time of report, bitcoin’s market capitalization is more than $73 billion, according to the BPI.
-The S&P 500, in contrast, is worth more than $21 trillion.
+At the time of this report, bitcoin’s market capitalization is roughly $670 billion.
+The S&P 500, in contrast, is worth more than $35 trillion.

-By putting your money into a single stock which is in its beginning phases, you could generate some rather promising returns.
-On the other hand, you might lose all your money.
+By putting your money into a single stock in its beginning phase of a bull run, you could generate some rather promising returns.
+On the other hand, if you choose wrong, you might lose all your money.

-If you are open to purchasing a speculative asset that has generated very strong returns, bitcoin may be the investment for you.
+If you are open to purchasing a speculative asset that has generated strong returns, bitcoin may be your investment.

-However, if you are looking for something that is a bit more proven, the S&P 500 index may be a better bet.
+However, if you are looking for something that is more proven, with less volatility, the S&P 500 index may be a better bet.

-If you are interested in receiving more educational articles that can help you make the right investments, subscribe to Bitcoin Market Journal today.
+If you are interested in receiving more educational articles that can help you make suitable investments, subscribe to the Bitcoin Market Journal newsletter today.